-If your product is clunky, unintuitive, or redundant, they’ll notice.
+They’ll notice if your product is clunky, unintuitive, or redundant.
 It won’t be enough to tweak your interface or tack on features.
 In today’s economy, making superficial fixes to UI is tantamount to fiddling while Rome burns.

 Whether you’re a startup or established, know this, too: There is no safety in imitation.
 To make it, you need to be seriously differentiated, now more than ever.